-The East Pacific Codlet, Bregmaceros bathymaster, whose common Spanish name is bacalete de Pacifico oriental, is a species in the family Bregmacerotidae, the Codlets, known as bracaletes in Mexico.
-Globally, there are eleven species in the Bregmacerotidae Family, all placed in the genus Bregmaceros, of which three are found in Mexican waters, two in the Atlantic and one in the Pacific.
+The East Pacific Codlet, Bregmaceros bathymaster, whose common Spanish name is bacalete de Pacifico oriental, is a species in the family Bregmacerotidae, the Codlets, known as bacaletes in Mexico.
+Globally, there are eleven species in the Bregmacerotidae Family (all in the genus Bregmaceros), of which three are found in Mexican waters, two in the Atlantic and one in the Pacific.

-The East Pacific Codlet has a small elongated slightly compressed body that is cigar shaped.
-They are reddish-brown dorsally and silvery white ventrally.
+The East Pacific Codlets have small elongated slightly compressed cigar-shaped bodies.
+They are reddish-brown dorsally and silvery-white ventrally.
 Their fins are translucent.
-The head is short with a disproportionately large eye, and a mouth that opens at the front and extends to mid-eye equipped with one or two series of minute slender teeth on each jaw.
-The anal fin has a long base and is similar to the second dorsal fin with forty four to fifty rays.
-The caudal fin small, lunate but is well developed and separate from the anal and dorsal fins.
-They have two dorsal fins: the first is long originating on top of the rear portion of the head (the occipital ray, not pictured below), and well separated from the second which has very short rays with one spine and forty four to forty nine rays.
-They have short pectoral fins located high on the sides.
-The pelvic fins are on the throat under the gill covers with five to seven rays with the outer three being very long, thick, and free that extend well past the anal fin origin, and the inner three or four being short and branched.
-The lateral line is high on the back under the dorsal fin base.
-The body is covered with small smooth thin scales.
+Their head is short with disproportionately large eyes.
+Their mouth opens at the front, extends to mid-eye, and is equipped with one or two series of minute slender teeth on each jaw.
+Their anal fin has a long base and is similar to the second dorsal fin with 44 to 50 rays.
+Their caudal fin is small and lunate but is well developed and separate from the anal and dorsal fins.
+They have two dorsal fins: the first fin is long and originates on top of the rear portion of the head (known as the occipital ray, not pictured below), and is well separated from the second fin which has very short rays with one spine and 44 to 49 rays.
+They have short pectoral fins located high on their sides.
+Their pelvic fins are on the throat under the gill covers with five to seven rays; the outer three rays are very long, thick, and free and extend well past the anal fin origin whereas the inner three or four rays are short and branched.
+Their lateral line is high on the back under the dorsal fin base.
+Their body is covered with small, smooth, and thin scales.

-The East Pacific Codlet cannot be confused with any other species due to occipital ray on its head, coloration and overall body profile.
+The East Pacific Codlet cannot be confused with any other species due to the occipital ray on its head, its coloration and overall body profile.

-Due to their small stature and rarity they are of little interest to most.
+Due to their small stature and rarity, the East Pacific Codlets are of little interest to most.